 Mead Misic is an associate and intellectual property attorney with Foley & Lardner LLP.
 Mead is based in the Boston office where he is a member of the Electronics Practice Group.

 Mead counsels clients in strategic patent portfolio development through all stages of procurement and across multiple jurisdictions.
-He has prepared and prosecuted applications across various technologies, including software, cybersecurity, network application delivery, acceleration and connection management, semiconductor devices and fabrication, robotics, medical devices, digital twins and the internet of things (IoT).
+He has prepared and prosecuted applications across various technologies, including software, cybersecurity, simulated phishing solutions, network application delivery, acceleration and connection management, semiconductor devices and wafer-level fabrication of transistor circuits, memory design, power control and management, robotics, electric vehicles, energy storage and charging, medical devices, digital twins and the internet of things (IoT).
 He also has experience in LED lighting and thermal management, display technologies, microcontrollers, semiconductor processing equipment and integrated circuits.

 Prior to becoming an attorney, Mead was a registered patent agent and a litigation technology specialist.
 As a registered patent agent, he assisted in drafting and prosecuting of US and foreign patent applications, as well as managing patent portfolios for large and small clients.
 As a litigation technology specialist, Mead assisted IP litigation teams with patent infringement and validity strategies, technical expert interfacing and discovery.